hair under your chin or arms is quite distressing. Growing hair in places

 - arms and legs

-regular healthy levels.
-But if you’re curious whether this unwanted hair growth is something
+to their regular healthy levels.
+To know whether unwanted hair growth is something

-you should bring up with your healthcare practitioner, you can begin
+you should bring up with your healthcare practitioner, you can evaluate your hair

-by evaluating your hair

-growth yourself with a scoring tool known as the Ferriman–Gallwey score.
+growth first with a scoring tool known as the Ferriman–Gallwey score.

-You can take a look at the images and gauge where your hair growth ranks from 0 (no terminal
+can look at the images and gauge where your hair growth ranks from 0 (no terminal

 growth) to 4 (maximal growth).
-You can print the chart, bring it in
+Print the chart and bring it in to your healthcare

-The last step is making sure that this hair you’re seeing genuinely is something
+The last step is making sure that the hair you’re seeing is truly unusual for you.

 Self-perception: emotions and our hair

-Confidence about our bodies oftentimes mirrors our inner emotional lives.
-So if
+Confidence about our bodies often mirrors our inner emotional lives.
+Major transitions

-Such transitions

-can involve a partner entering or leaving your life, or some other
+can cause huge emotional shifts, like a partner entering or leaving your life, that

-hair is something that needs to be “fixed,” ask yourself whether this growth is sudden, or whether it’s happened gradually over time.
-Is there really a difference in your hair growth, or are you looking at yourself
+has.
+If you feel that the excess hair is needs to be “fixed,” ask yourself first

+whether this growth is sudden, or has happened gradually over time.
+And also determine

+if there really a difference in your hair growth, or if you are you looking at yourself

-For a woman who has had heavy hair growth much of her life, the issue this usually
+For a woman who has had heavy hair growth much of her life, hair growth usually

-sudden, however, it might be time to speak with your healthcare practitioner about
+speak with your healthcare practitioner about your hormone status.

 Most women who deal with their extra hair on a regular basis have some sort of system